In this mini-course, I’m going to share with you the most important lessons from manually creating 4000+ flashcards…

 Before we continue, though, I want you to know that this course is NOT for everybody.

-• Are tired of constantly getting behind of their lectures
+- Are tired of constantly getting behind in their workloads

-• Are spinning their wheels regarding what specific study tactic to employ in their situation
+- Are spinning their wheels regarding what specific study tactic to employ just to remember information effectively

-Also, I have to emphasize that this course is NOT written for language learners.
+Also, I have to emphasize that this course is written for people who:

-I guarantee you that if you’re someone who constantly seeks instant gratification, this course is going to make you uncomfortable.
+I guarantee you that if you’re someone who constantly seeks instant gratification, more tools, more hacks, this course is going to make you uncomfortable.

 Now let’s get started with a big picture view of everything.